alexnathanson/solar-protocol/installation-bookworm.md

 #### Firewall configuration

 ### Network Configuration & Server Setup
-Open ports 80 and 22 on your router.
+Open ports 8080, 443, and 22 on your router.
 It is strongly recommended to do this only after key-based authentication has been enabled and password authentication has be disabled.

 Install Apache `sudo apt-get install apache2 -y` (https://projects.raspberrypi.org/en/projects/lamp-web-server-with-wordpress/2)
 Install PHP `sudo apt-get install php -y` (https://projects.raspberrypi.org/en/projects/lamp-web-server-with-wordpress/3)

 #### Configure Apache server
 Change Apache default directory to the frontend directory (src: https://julienrenaux.fr/2015/04/06/changing-apache2-document-root-in-ubuntu-14-x/)

 * `sudo nano /etc/apache2/sites-available/000-default.conf`
+	* change `<VirtualHost *:80>` to `<VirtualHost *:80 *:8080>`
 	* change `DocumentRoot /var/www/html` to `DocumentRoot /home/pi/solar-protocol/frontend`
 	* Enable server status interface (once enabled, the server stats page for an individual server will appear at solarprotocol.net/server-status (substitute IP address for individual servers).
 A machine readable version can be found at solarprotocol.net/server-status?auto )
 		* add these 4 lines to the file directly above `</VirtualHost>`<br>